Excellent

 How does High School for Health Professions & Human Services rank in NY?

-High School for Health Professions & Human Services is ranked #1507 out of 4,739 schools in NY.
+High School for Health Professions & Human Services ranks #422 of 4,742 schools in NY.

 What is High School for Health Professions & Human Services's MySchoolScout rating?

-High School for Health Professions & Human Services has a composite rating of 7.1 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+High School for Health Professions & Human Services has a current MySchoolScout rating of 8.3 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at High School for Health Professions & Human Services?